Almost all Christian churches teach doctrines about divorce and remarriage. And most of these doctrines are based upon four Scriptures:

 Here is an amazing, but absolutely truthful statement:

-Let’s look at a few examples.
+Let’s review a few examples of this.
 In Genesis 29, we find a wedding festival for Jacob.
-But there was no ceremony.
-And no one presided over the marriage to pronounce the couple “married.”
-Then in John 2, we read about a marriage feast where Christ turns water into wine.
-But again, there is no mention of any religious or civil authority performing a ceremony.
-In fact, you can search the Bible from Genesis to Revelation, and you will never find a single occurrence of where where a religious or civil authority pronounces a man and woman “married.”
+But there is no ceremony – and no one presided over the marriage to pronounce the couple “married.”
+Then in John Chapter 2, we read about a marriage feast where Jesus turned water into wine.
+But here again, there is no mention of a religious or civil ceremony.

 ~~~~